 We keep our advertising sales function separate from our team that is in charge of government compliance in order to prevent potential conflicts between our advertising business and our compliance with relevant PRC advertising laws and regulations.
 Before a sale is confirmed and the relevant advertisements are publicly posted on our PC websites, mobile applications and mobile websites, our account execution personnel, who comprise a separate back-office team that does not interface directly with advertisers, are required to review all advertising materials to ensure that the relevant advertisements do not contain any racial, violent, pornographic or any other improper content.
 These personnel will request an advertiser to provide proof of governmental approval if its advertisement is subject to special governmental review.
 Such procedures are designed to enhance our regulatory compliance efforts.
-However, in the event that the separation of advertising sales and regulatory compliance functions is not effectively implemented, the content of our advertisements may not be in full compliance with applicable laws and regulations.
+However, in the event that the separation of advertising sales and regulations.
 If we are found to be in violation of applicable laws and regulations in the future, we may be subject to penalties and our reputation may be harmed.
 This may have a material and adverse effect on our business, financial condition and operating results.